PaulWallis42/CV/README.md

 ## Education

 #### Makers Academy (March 2015 - June 2015)
 Makers Academy http://www.makersacademy.com/home is a highly selective 12 week full-time course where the ethos is based on developing code through Test Driven Development.
-The course taught me the concepts of TDD, OOP, BDD, SOLID, MVC and Agile coding.
+The course taught me the concepts of pair programming, TDD, OOP, BDD, SOLID, MVC and Agile coding.
 I was immersed in several different programming languages and technologies a few of which I have outlined below:

 Technology | Language/Framework/Tool
 -----------|------------------------